aptos-labs/developer-docs/docs/standards/aptos-object.md

 ### Events
 Objects come with transfer_events by default, which are emitted when the object is transferred.
 Transfer events are stored in the ObjectCore resource.

-Additionally, similar to account resources, events can be added in an object' resources.
+Additionally, similar to account resources, events can be added in an object's resources.
 The object module offers the following functions to create event handles for objects:
 ```rust
 /// Create a guid for the object, typically used for events
 public fun create_guid(object: &signer): guid::GUID;